telerik/teststudio-docs/docs/advanced-topics/coded-samples/html/jquery-events-do-not-fire.md

 ---
 title: jQuery Events Do Not Fire
 page_title: jQuery Events Do Not Fire
 description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
+Test Studio tests support essential technologies like ASP.NET AJAX, PHP and MVC.
 HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
-previous_url: /user-guide/code-samples/html/jquery-events-do-not-fire.aspx, /user-guide/code-samples/html/jquery-events-do-not-fire
 position: 1
+publish: false
 ---
-#jQuery Events Do Not Fire During Test Execution#
+# jQuery Events Do Not Fire During Test Execution

-**Note:** As of 2012 R1 SP1, use the TriggerjQueryEvent <a href="/features/test-maintenance/test-step-properties" target="_blank">Test Step Property</a> to trigger jQuery events for HTML drop-down menus.
-Minimum supported jQuery version is 1.4.

 In some cases, Test Studio does not automatically call local jQuery events.
 You must add a coded step to make the local jQuery event fire manually.